-- I'm trampin', trampin', tryin' to make heaven my home! - It's an up-hill journey but prayin', tryin' to make heaven my home!
-(2) I'm leanin', leanin', tryin' to make heaven my - home - I'm shoutin', shoutin', tryin' to make heaven my home!
+I'm trampin', trampin', tryin' to make heaven my home !

+It's an up-hill journey but prayin', tryin' to make heaven my home!
+(2) I'm leanin', leanin', tryin' to make heaven my

+I'm shoutin', shoutin', tryin' to make heaven my home!
 (2)

 SIDE I, Band 2: DEAD AND GONE.
 Sung by Dock Reed and Vera Hall Ward at Tuscaloosa, Alabama.
-This spiritual is perhaps less well known than "Trampin", but it is in the same tradition.
+This spiritual is perhaps less well Alabama.
+Inis spiritual is pernaps less well known than "Trampini", but it is in the same tradition.
 Dock Reed usually sings the words "Dear and Gone".
 It is his personal interpretation, and adds much to the poetry of the piece.
 In some instances the word father is sung fath-um, and mother as moth-um; this is a singing style that occurs frequently among spiritual singers in the region.